Q: Do you honor the criminal Jesse James with this celebration?

 Q: Where can we go for something to eat?

 A: Bridge Square, where BINGO event is held, is your central point for refreshments during the celebration.
 At this location, there is a wide variety of foods and beverages.
 At the Rodeo Site, a Western Style Steak Fry will be offered.
-Of course, any of the Northfield restaurants are a great choice.
+Of course, any of the Northfield restaurants is a great choice.

 Q: Who do I contact about having a food concession stand?